lfost42/aline-dev-infra/README.md

 To ensure that only authorized users or applications can connect to the database and microservices, we used security groups and policies that implemented the principle of least privilege.
 This separation of concerns significantly reduces the risk of attacks and ultimately improves the overall stability and reliability of the application.

-#### VPC
-Much of our scaling challenges were addressed in the implementation of our VPC module.
-We utilized the cidrsubnet function with the appropriate index and cidr bits to accommodate our subnet groups to scale up to 5 availability zones.
-We also adjust the index value based on the number of availability zones to adapt to whatever count we set it to.

 #### Scalability
 In terms of directory structure, we took a modular approach.
 This allowed resources that are shared by both the ECS and EKS deployment to be used without the need to refactor or duplicate code.
 In the environments directory, each application combines a set of child modules to make up a more holistic solution.
 This is accomplished using outputs, which are propagated from the child modules up into the root deployments.
 The extensible nature allows us to add new resources or update existing ones without disturbing or having to rewrite the overall architecture of the solution.
 It also provides consistency, follows best practices, and makes the code easier to manage and maintain over time.